search ]

 2. Parameters

-Parameters in GA4 allow you to add specific context to each event, making it possible to gather additional details about user interactions.
-Parameters are flexible and can represent anything related to the event.
-Here are some common parameters and their use cases:
+Parameters let you add specific context to each event.
+They’re flexible and can represent anything related to the interaction.
+Here are some common parameters:

-• Page Location: Tracks the specific URL where the event occurred, allowing you to identify which page triggered the interaction.
+• Page Location – The URL where the event occurred, helping you identify which page triggered the interaction.

-• Item ID or Item Name: Useful for tracking specific products or content items, such as a product ID in an eCommerce store or the title of a downloaded resource.
+• Item ID or Item Name – Useful for tracking specific products or content items, such as a product ID in an e-commerce store.

-• Click Text: Records the text of a clicked button or link, making it easy to see which CTAs are performing well.
+• Click Text – The text of a clicked button or link, showing which CTAs perform well.

-• Video Title and Duration: Provides details about which video was played and its length, offering insights into user engagement with multimedia content.
+• Video Title and Duration – Details about which video was played and for how long.

-Here’s an example of tracking a “video_play” event with parameters for the video’s title and duration:
+Here’s an example of tracking a video_play event with parameters:

 gtag('event', 'video_play', {